anders94/api-docs/source/includes/_http-private.md

   message: 'Order #514845991795 canceled.' }
 ```

 Cancels an order you have placed in a given market.
-Required POST parameter are "currencyPair" and "orderNumber".
+Requires exactly one of "orderNumber" or "clientOrderId" POST parameters.
 If successful, the method will return a success of 1.

 ### Input Fields

 Field | Description
 ------|------------
-orderNumber | The identity number of the order to be canceled.
+orderNumber | (Optional) The identity number of the order to be canceled.
+clientOrderId | (Optional) User specified 64-bit integer identifier.

 ### Output Fields